myhorreum/myhorreum.github.io/essays/Software Engineering Wrap-Up.md

 A sort of "breakthrough moment" I had with Github was tied to a previous experience I had with the site.
 A few years ago I was directed to Github to download the code for an online game I had been playing.
 I went to Github because I was told that it would be possible to customize the game to my own desires, and eventually be able to play my own version of the game.
 However I found the instructions to be complicated and beyond my level of understanding.
 Therefore, I never had the chance to modify and play the game to my liking.
-I also had a very elementary understanding of code at the time (this game had a lot of JavaScript).
+I also had ae very elementary understanding of code at the time (this game had a lot of JavaScript).

 After taking ICS 314, I now have the knowledge needed to actually work with open source software projects.
 I now have the tools (such as Github